JabRef/jabref/docs/sweng/functional-specification-document.md

 - The open-sourced citation and reference management software JabRef is in need of a more functional global search and a user-friendly interface thereof.
 - The users of JabRef should be able to conveniently search in their citations library and perform complex search querys, also via GUI.
-- The goal of this project is to develop an implementation that improves upon the current library search capabilities and enables users of the JabRef software to very easily navigate their libraries.
+- The main purpose of this feature is to add a UI for the global search bar.

 ### 1.2 Definitions

-- Bracketing and Boost: Lucene allows for bracketing of multiple fields
+- Bracketing: Lucene allows for bracketing of multiple fields
 - Chipview: A box design for search terms which allows easier separation
-- Chips: boxes including a search key
+- Chips: A box in the ChipView.
+May contain search words, Boolean operators, ...
 - Complex search query: JabRef specific search query
 - Dropdown menu: Graphical menu which shows up below the item which triggers the menu
 - GUI: Graphical user interface
 - JabRef: Citation and reference management software
-- Lucene: Open-source search engine library
+- Lucene: Open-source search engine library.
+[More details](http://www.lucenetutorial.com/lucene-query-syntax.html)
 - Query: Is a request for data or information from a database table or combination of tables
+- Search field: The textfield from the global search bar.
 - Search user interface: Main graphical user interface for the developed extension
 - Search key: Every search string typed into the global search bar which isn't a field.
 Search strings are separated by spaces in general but can be extended to more than one word by enclosing the search term within "".

 ### 1.3 Applications & Goals

 - "Better Search" is a feature implementation for the software JabRef.
-- Target group of the JabRef software are researchers, PHD candidates, university members, students and the scientific community in general.
+- Target group of the JabRef software are researchers, PhD candidates, university members, students and the scientific community in general.
 - An internet connection is not needed for this feature.
-- Search queries in global search must have the same syntax as the already implemented web search.
+- Search queries in global search should have the same syntax as the already implemented web search.
 - Search queries need to be performed reliably and without any bugs or errors.
 - Improve the view of the search bar.
 - Improve the use of the search bar.